Exporting data into a database usually takes two steps:

 To create a database table use the "Database command" action.
 In this action pick a database connector, and then provide a new table name.
 While most database types allow table names containing spaces and letters in mixed upper/lower cases, it is recommended to choose table names that have no spaces and contain either all upper-case letters, or all lower-case.

-To facilitate dealing with database data types, in EasyMorph all data types to just three: Number, Text and Date.
+To facilitate dealing with database data types, regardless of database type, EasyMorph simplifies all data types to just three: Number, Text, and Date.
 EasyMorph automatically detects data types and picks appropriate database types depending on current database connector.
 You can adjust auto-detected types, if necessary.
 It's also possible to specify data types native to the database, instead of simplified ones.

 Hint: To create a table in particular database schema prepend the table name with the schema name.
 For instance: myschema.mytable.
 Note that the schema must already exist.

-To export into a database table use the "Export to database" transformation.
-Under the hood, this transformation employs SQL INSERT to insert batches of 10/100/1000 rows into the target database table.
-The target table must already exist before using "Export to database" transformation.
-Prior to exporting data EasyMorph automatically detects data types in the target table.
-In case of type mistmatch for a particular value it will be exported as NULL or as default value.
-Therefore it's typically a good idea to ensure that your data is clean and consistent before exporting — EasyMorph has many transformations that can help with this.
+To export into a database table use the "Export to database" action.
+Under the hood, this action employs SQL INSERT to insert batches of 10/100/1000 rows into the target database table.
+The target table must already exist before using the "Export to database" action.
+Prior to exporting data, EasyMorph automatically detects data types in the target table.
+In case of type mismatch for a particular value, it will be exported as NULL or as a default value.
+Therefore it's typically a good idea to ensure your data is clean and consistent before exporting.
+EasyMorph has many actions that can help with this.

-Hint: In order to map fields in EasyMorph to fields in existing database table just rename EasyMorph fields so that the new names exactly match corresponding field names in the database.
-You can do the renaming and export in a derived table, if you prefer to keep working with unchanged names in EasyMorph.
+Hint: In order to map fields in EasyMorph to fields in an existing database table just rename EasyMorph fields so that the new names exactly match corresponding field names in the database.
+You can do the renaming and export in a derived table if you prefer to keep working with unchanged names in EasyMorph.

 Bulk loading typically has very good performance, and allows fast loading big tables due to database-specific optimizations, although, it requires learning how to compose necessary commands.
 See the links below to find documentation on bulk load commands in some popular RDBMSes: